 The primary reference platform is the RD-N2 download package.
 This includes both single and quad (RD-N2-Cfg2) chip system model variants based on a 6x6 CMN-700 mesh.

-Download Windows Download Linux Download Linux - Arm Host (DEV)
+Download Windows Download Linux Download Linux - Arm Host

 Download RD-N2-Cfg1